Azure/sg-aks-workshop/README.md

+# WORK IN PROGRESS

+This repo is a work in progress.

 # Cloud Native App Governance + Security Workshop

 Hello, and welcome to the workshop.
 This is a 2-day hands-on workshop focused on setting up AKS along with additional technologies to make it adhere to the governance and security needs of highly regulated customers.